-- The DEC-A safety analyses have been implemented in many NEA member countries, but: - significant differences in methodologies regarding the selection of the DEC-A scenarios, definition or justification of the acceptance criteria, validation and application of the computer codes, as well as the development and application of deterministic safety analysis methods to DEC-A. - o lack of internationally shared experience between different stakeholders and organizations - Objective of the OECD/NEA WGAMA/WGFS joint project on DEC-A (2021-2024): - Review of the definitions and requirements - Review of status of knowledge - Review of the "good practices" - → To be documented in an OECD/ NEA Status Report
+- From IAEA: DEC-A are requested to be analyzed to ensure that "core melt can be prevented with an adequate level of confidence and that there is an adequate margin to avoid any cliff edge effects". - The DEC-A safety analyses have been implemented in many NEA member countries, but: - significant differences regarding the selection of the DEC-A scenarios, definition or justification of the acceptance criteria, validation and application of the computer codes, as well as the development and application of the methods to safety analyses of the DEC-A scenarios. - lack of internationally shared experience and methodologies between different stakeholders and organizations - Objective of the OECD/NEA WGAMA/WGFS joint project on DEC-A (2021-2024): - Review of the definitions and requirements - Review of current status of knowledge - Review of the "good practices"

-TRACTEBEL PNts
+TRACTEBEL ends